What is BGP Peering?

 *Use of Global BGP feature is subject to regulatory approval

-Businesses with a presence in China for whom mobile users, or users in educational settings are critical.
+Recommended for businesses with a presence in China for whom mobile users or users in educational settings are critical.

 CDS’ 4 Line BGP peering provides carrier-neutral services to mobile users and Education Net users, who suffer significant delays due to congestion at the internetworking gateway.
 Currently, there are four major carriers: China Telecom, China Unicom, China Mobile and CERNET.
 All four ISPs provide nationwide coverage which overlaps, but because they target different markets and a history of division, each ISP has its own segment of customers.
 For example, China Telecom has the largest user base in southern China, China Unicom dominates local access in northern China, and the educational institutions are almost exclusively serviced by the Education Net, CERNET.